zenvia/zenvia-openapi-spec/spec/tags/templates.md

 When a quick reply message is sent, and the customer clicks one of the options, your webhook will receive a `MESSAGE_EVENT`, provided you've subscribed to that kind of event.
 The `MESSAGE_EVENT` itself will contain one content of type `text` with the <code>text</code> and <code>payload</code> fields defined in the creation of interactive templates.

 You can learn more about it on the [subscriptions section](#section/MESSAGE).

+### MIXED

+Allows that in RCS messages you can mix buttons like ACTIONS and QUICK REPLIES.